 - Fire wall protection order successfully placed

-If you use DocuSign at your business, it’s important to share this information with your employees so they can identify and report a phishing scam email.
+If you use DocuSign at your business, it’s important to share this information with your employees so they can identify and report a phishing email.

 4 Steps You Can Follow to Report Scams to DocuSign